 Here are some questions to ask before hiring a mortgage broker:

-• Does the broker know what you exactly want?
+- Does the broker know what you exactly want?

-• How will the broker assess the value of your future property?
+- How will the broker assess the value of your future property?

-• Does the broker have enough experience in the field?
+- Does the broker have enough experience in the field?

-• What are you looking to receive from the broker?
+- What are you looking to receive from the broker?
 It could be finding the property or helping to negotiate the price.

 Negotiate the costs

-Before hiring one, you should have a conversation with the broker talking about what services you will be provided and negotiate the costs.
-The amount you will be charged by the broker isn’t a fixed one nor it is stated by law – it all comes down to your negotiation terms.
-Most mortgage brokers charge a percentage from the amount of property you are buying.
-Note: Upfront commission is the most common and this is often between 0.3-0.7% of the loan value.
+Before hiring one, you should talk with the broker about what services you will be provided and negotiate the costs.
+The amount the broker will charge you isn’t fixed, nor does the law state it—it all comes down to your negotiation terms.

 Working with a broker?
-Make sure to keep in touch
+Make sure to keep in touch.

 Keeping in touch with your broker is very important.
 Regardless of the length you went to hire your broker, you will only find out the accuracy of your choice once you are in the process of buying.